By Hannah Owens

 “It’s an experience I wouldn’t trade for the world.” – Lillian Vigil, a recent graduate of UNC-CH.

-Being an au pair has become an easy and cost efficient way for college students and recent college graduates to travel and be immersed in a new culture.
-While working in such a casual environment, students and grads are gradually transitioning from school life to the “real world”, but also given the chance to explore a new way of life that they may never be able to experience again.
+Being an au pair has become an easy and cost-efficient way for college students and recent college graduates to travel and be immersed in a new culture.
+While working in such a casual environment, students and grads are gradually transitioning from school life to the “real world”, but are also given the chance to explore a new way of life that they may never be able to experience again.

-For most families, an au pair is an livein nanny.
-As an au pair, one would work part time or full time as respite for the parents or guardians, and possibly taking classes on the area’s language in conjunction with teaching the children English.
-Lillian Vigil, a recent UNCCH graduate, travelled in Madrid almost every day from the small village of Soto Del Real to learn conversational Spanish, and then would help the children practice their English.
+For most families, an au pair is a livein nanny.
+As an au pair, one would work part-time or full-time as a respite for the parents or guardians, and possibly take classes on the area’s language in conjunction with teaching the children English.
+Lillian Vigil, a recent UNCCH graduate, traveled in Madrid almost every day from the small village of Soto Del Real to learn conversational Spanish, and then would help the children practice their English.

-Being an au pair can be life changing, in either a positive or a negative way.
+Being an au pair can be life-changing, in either a positive or a negative way.
 But whatever comes of it, chances are it will be unforgettable, and will always be an experience to learn from.